karalus/esb0/README.md

 - Simple REST admin services to deploy and control service flows
 - JMX support, i.e. MBeans for remote monitoring & management
 - JMS Providers and JDBC DataSources can be created and updated on the fly
-- Offers JMS outbound loadbalancing supporting HA and active/active, asynchronous JMS send is supported with JMS 2.0 capable providers
+- Asynchronous JMS send is supported with JMS 2.0 capable providers
+- Offers vendor independent JMS outbound loadbalancing supporting HA and active/active

 ### Fitness for production ###

 ESB0 is currently running at one of our customers site in production since December 2018 processing millions of business transactions a day.
 XML messages are up to 20Mb of size.
 No unplanned outages and overall only a few seconds of major GC time spent per month (the former commercial ESB product had a 16s major GC every 5min and needed to be restarted every night).

-Current stable version is 1.10.1.
+Current stable version is 1.10.4.

 ### Design goals ###